 Peak season: mid-March through late April

-When the South Fork Merced River is rushing with spring snowmelt, the wildflowers and whitewater vistas on the Hite Cove Trail provide a little friendly competition for the famous sites of Yosemite Valley, just 10 miles up the road.
-Park at Savage’s Trading Post on Highway 140, 20 miles east of Mariposa.
-A walk of only a mile or two lets you discover a motherlode of flowers, including goldfields, brodiaea, shooting stars, fiesta flowers, fairy lanterns, baby blue eyes, and Indian pinks.
+When the South Fork Merced River is rushing with spring snowmelt, the wildflowers and whitewater vistas on the Hite Cove Trail provide a little friendly competition for the famous sites of Yosemite Valley, just 16 kilometres up the road.
+Park at Savage’s Trading Post on Highway 140, 32 kilometres east of Mariposa.
+A walk of only a kilometre or two lets you discover a motherlode of flowers, including goldfields, brodiaea, shooting stars, fiesta flowers, fairy lanterns, baby blue eyes, and Indian pinks.